cloudandbigdatalab/OSCAR/Docs/README.md

 ## Provisioning the Bare-Metal instances on Chameleon Cloud.

-For provisioning the instances on bare metal cloud follow the guide from https://www.chameleoncloud.org/docs/bare-metal/
+For provisioning the instances on Bare-Metal cloud follow the guide from https://www.chameleoncloud.org/docs/bare-metal/

 ### Create a key-pair and add public key to all the nodes
 Make sure that you are a root user and create a key-pair on the controller node.
 We use this key-pair to grant the controller access to compute nodes and itself.